 However, these factors may exacerbate ADHD symptoms in some individuals, so it may be important to track technology and television use, nutrition, and other exposures relative to symptom presentation.

 While scientists have not been able to narrow down the specific causes of ADHD, they do know that genes are a big factor.
 You are more likely to be diagnosed with ADHD if there is a family history of it, or even if there is a family history of another mental health disorder.

-In addition to genetics, environmental factors such as prematurity, low birth weight, prenatal exposure to drugs and alcohol are factors.
+In addition to genetics, environmental factors such as prematurity, low birth weight, prenatal exposure to drugs, and alcohol are factors.
 Additionally, early exposure to toxins (especially lead), as well as brain injury can increase the likelihood of an ADHD diagnosis.
-Chemical imbalance and overall brain changes can increase the risk for developing ADHD as well.
+Chemical imbalance and overall brain changes can increase the risk of developing ADHD as well.

 There are several other mental health disorders whose symptoms mirror those of ADHD.
 It is important to be accurately diagnosed and treated.
 Some of these disorders are exacerbated by ADHD symptoms.
 For example, feelings of depression or anxiety may worsen due to failures or outcomes of ADHD.
 Other disorders where ADHD is frequently comorbid (occurs along with) include: